DOI-USGS/asc-public-docs/docs/getting-started/index.md

 # Getting Started

+!!! info ""

+    **Use the :octicons-search-24: search in the upper right corner :material-arrow-top-right: to find something fast!**

 ## ISIS

 ISIS (Integrated Software for Imagers and Spectrometers) is a [collection of apps](https://isis.astrogeology.usgs.gov/Application/index.html) for working with planetary imagery.
 It includes command-line and interactive visual apps.
 ISIS can import images from various spacecraft, and create mosaics and maps from multiple images.